Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         3. Provide valid password
         4. Provide a first name
         5. Provide a last name
-        6. Provide an email address
+        6. Provide an email address that does not exist in the User_Account table
         4. Click Create Account button
     Expected result
-        Subtest 1:
-            If the username and Email do not exist in the User_Account table, the user should be directed to the Login page.
-        Subtest 2:
-            If the username exists in the User_Account table but the email does not, user should be advised to pick a different username.
-        Subtest 3:
-            If the user's email exists in the User_Account table, a pop-up message should appear saying that an account already exists with that email address.
+        A tuple should be entered registering the new user, including his/her login credentials.
     Actual result
         TBD
     Status (Pass/Fail)
         TBD
     Notes
-        Since the user must create an account to possess valid login credentials, it would make sense to test the functionality of the Create Account page before conducting this test.
+        Since the user must create an account to possess valid login credentials, it would make sense to test perform this test before testing the db's interaction with the Login page.
     Post-conditions
-        User is validated with database and successfully signed into their account.
-        The account session details are logged in database.
+        TO-DO

+Test: INTERACTION WITH THE 'LOGIN' PAGE
+    Use case name
+        TO-DO
+    Description
+        TO-DO
+    Pre-conditions
+        TO-DO
+    Test steps
+        1. Navigate to the Login page
+        2. Provide valid user name
+        3. Provide valid password
+        4. Click 'Sign In' button
+    Expected result
+        A tuple should be entered registering the new user, including his/her login credentials.
+    Actual result
+        TBD
+    Status (Pass/Fail)
+        TBD
+    Notes
+        Since the user must create an account to possess valid login credentials, it would make sense to test perform this test before testing the db's interaction with the Login page.
+    Post-conditions
+        TO-DO

 Access Methods:

         Name: Create_Account_Table